aarjavchauhan/portfolio/content/home.md

  <!-- ![me](/aarjav.jpeg) -->
 ___
 Hi!
 I am currently a PhD candidate at the University of Toronto in the Department of Computer Science.
 I am interested in learning about the ways by which the design of technologies shape and intersect with the governance practices with collaborative and self-governing communities.
-I am an interdisciplinary researcher, drawing from approaches within human-computer interaction (HCI), computer supported co-operative work (CSCW), and science & technology studies (STS).
+I am an interdisciplinary researcher, drawing from qualitative, participatory, and ethnographic approaches within human-computer interaction (HCI), computer supported co-operative work (CSCW), and science & technology studies (STS).
 ___

 ### Doctoral  Committee